denchebur/TestLSI/README.md

 # TestLSI
 There is a SQLQuery file for creating database.
 Just run this script.
-In App.congif white your connection string.
+In App.congig white your connection string.
 And I forget to delete unnecessary package...